If you wish to enhance the lives of your children with a top quality music education, you have found the right place!

-Daniel served several terms as chairman of the Irish Accordion Association and is current chairman of the Kodály Society of Ireland which promotes excellence in music education using active-learning strategies.
-He is director of the highly regarded annual summer course for musicians and teachers, "Active Music Making: The Kodály Approach".
+Daniel served several terms as chairman of the Irish Accordion Association and is the ex-officio chairman of the Kodály Society of Ireland which promotes excellence in music education using active-learning strategies.
+He was director of the highly regarded annual summer course for musicians and teachers, "Active Music Making: The Kodály Approach" from 2009-2017.

 Special Introductory Offer: Only €185 per term

 With affordable pricing like this, there has never been a better time for beginners to start piano lessons!
 Don't you agree?

 Please contact us at your earliest (i.e. now!) so we can meet you and match your child appropriately with others of similar age and temperament.
 It is wise that you at least place your name on the list so you are lined up for the next starting opportunity.
 While most classes form in September, we also try to form classes throughout the year when there is sufficient demand.